Effective Email Part 1: How to Write Killer Sales Emails… At Scale

 You can’t sell through email.

-Now, you might now wonder what the point of this article is if you can’t use them to—actually—sell.
+Now, you might now wonder what the point of this article is if you can’t use them to actually sell.
 Even today, email is a powerful tool, but it’s best to use it to engage your customers, especially when you’re trying to land the first meeting.
-Don't a golden email sequence to close a high value opportunities through email alone.
+Don’t rely on a golden email sequence to close a high value opportunities through email alone.

 It’s a noisy world.
 You need to make an impression so customers want to speak with you.
 That’s what this article is about.
 As you delve further, you will learn the tools, best practices, traps to avoid, and tactics to help you scale your sales emails.

-If you’re still wondering why sales email is so important, consider this: there are 3.7 billion email users in the world today.
-In 2017, an average of 269 billion emails were sent every single day.
+If you’re still wondering why sales email is so important, consider this: there are over 4 billion email users in the world today.
+In 2019, an average of 293 billion emails were sent every single day.

 Technology and the allure of today’s tools